 Flutter is more than just a cross-platform framework.
-Flutter is all about widgets; also, it is declarative, flexible, and expressive.
-Flutter is well-known for its native-like performance and is a modern solution much in trend than ever before.
+It is all about widgets; also, it is declarative, flexible, and expressive.
+Flutter is well-known for its native-like performance and is a modern solution much more in trend than ever before.

 Moving forward with the main topic, Flutter state management.

 In simple words, the state is the information you need to rebuild the UI at any moment.
 It is important to manage the state during the entire lifecycle of application development.